Therapeutic areas

 Searching for solutions to debilitating neurological conditions

-Neurological conditions are disorders of the brain, spinal cord and/or nerves.
-They can be caused by a variety of factors, such as genetic factors, traumatic injuries/accidents, the environment or infections.
-The causes of some of these conditions are still not well understoodi.
+Neurological conditions are disorders of the brain, spinal cord and/or nerves.i They can be caused by a variety of factors, such as genetic factors, traumatic injuries/accidents, the environment or infections.i However, it is not always possible to tell what the exact cause of the condition.i

-Some of these conditions are debilitating and many of them can severely affect a person’s quality of life.
+Some of these conditions are debilitating and are a leading cause of disability in the UK.ii

 iThe Neurological Alliance: Living with a Neurological Condition.
-Available here.
-Accessed January 2022
+Accessed October 2023.

 iEuropean Union: EU Research on Rare Diseases.
-Available here.
-Accessed January 2022
+Accessed October 2023.

 Addressing areas of unmet need

-Ipsen’s work in rare diseases currently focuses on a number of endocrine diseases, looking at how we can address areas of high unmet need for people affected by hormone and metabolic imbalances.
+Ipsen’s work in rare diseases currently focuses on how we can address areas of high unmet need for people affected by hormone and metabolic imbalances and rare liver disorders.
+We strive to understand the challenges faced by those living with rare diseases, learning from their experiences and integrating their insights into our efforts throughout the development process.